slevithan/oniguruma-to-es/README.md

     <td align="middle">✅</td>
     <td align="middle">✅</td>
     <td>
-      ✔ Can be backref, error, null, octal, identity escape, or one these combined with literal digits, based on complex context<br>
+      ✔ Can be backref, error, null, octal, identity escape, or any of these combined with literal digits, based on complex rules that differ from JS<br>
       ✔ Always handles escaped single digit 1-9 outside char class as backref<br>
+      ✔ Allows null with 1-3 0s (unlike JS in any mode)<br>
     </td>
   </tr>
   <tr valign="top">